-Since HelloFax uses digital faxing, not regular fax machines, the service must provide privacy and security features if covered entities are using the system.
-HelloFax provides AES-256-bit encryption for information at rest and TLS encryption for information in transit, meeting the minimum HIPAA standards.
+HelloFax provides AES-256-bit encryption for information at rest and TLS encryption for information in transit, to meet the minimum HIPAA standards.
 Additionally, each document is encrypted with a unique key, and keys are encrypted with a master key that rotates frequently, which means that if unauthorized people gained access to the hard drive, they wouldn’t be able to decrypt the data.

 HelloFax advertises “bank-grade” security, including physical and electronic protections.
-The data center uses strict access controls at all times.
-Because of these security measures, it is possible to use the HelloFax system without violating HIPAA requirements.
+The data center apparently uses strict access controls.
+Because of these security measures, it may be possible to use the HelloFax system without violating HIPAA requirements.